QuentinWach/Hack-Computer/README.md

 3. [Sequential Logic](www.quentinwach.com/Hack-Computer/3_Sequential_Logic.html).
 This chapter contains the code and notes for building registers for memory as well as a counter.
 4. [Machine Language](www.quentinwach.com/Hack-Computer/4_Machine_Language.html).
 This is where we'll write our first little program making use of the components we defined up to this point.
 5. [Computer Architecture](www.quentinwach.com/Hack-Computer/5_Computer_Architecture.html).
 We'll then finally put everything together, designing the whole hardware architecture of the computer containing, memory, instruction memory, and the CPU.
 6. [Assembler](www.quentinwach.com/Hack-Computer/6_Assembler.html).
-Finally, we'll write some Assembly for this computer concluding in an implementation of the game _Pong_.
+Finally, we'll create an Assembler and write some Assembly for this computer concluding in an implementation of the game _Pong_.
 7. [Conclusion](www.quentinwach.com/Hack-Computer/7_Conclusion.html).
 Some concluding thoughts, ideas for the future, tips, and useful references.